The DANTE ALIGHIERI THEATRE is the most important theatre of Ravenna and the core of the theatrical activity of the city.

 The construction of the building was entrusted to the Venetians Tomaso and Giovan Battista Meduna, who had recently completed the restoration of the famous La Fenice Theatre in Venice.
 Not dissimilar to the Venetian project, the result was a neoclassical building with a highly scenographic layout.

-The entrance hall, flanked by two rooms that were already intended to house a trattoria and a café at the time, accompanies the visitor to the grand staircase leading to the stalls and boxes.
+With its coffered ceiling, the entrance hall is flanked by two opening that were once used as a restaurant and a café, and introduces the visitors to the stairs leading to the stalls and the boxes.